TrevinoWes/LocklessCircularBuffer/README.txt

 The significant wait on consumer pop from the SPSC may be partially from startup so I will add a warmup wait for procceding tests.

+Using scatter-gather APIs with a timeout set on the socket skyrocketed the throughput to 3458.91 ops/ms

+using memory_ordering and cache aligning the SPSC index values we were able to jump upto 3636.91 ops/ms